SafdarJamal/react-redux-firebase-auth/README.md

 # React Redux Firebase Auth

-A fully naked/unstyled authentication starter kit for building websites and applications using React, Redux, and Firebase.
+An unstyled authentication starter kit for building websites and applications using React, Redux, and Firebase.

 ## Features